nurshatfateh/MLSASocialProjects2/BlogPosts.md

 1. Select **Start**  > **Settings**  > **System** > **Notifications**, then adjust the settings.<br>
 2. To see and hear fewer notifications, turn on **Do not disturb**.<br>
 3. If you want to choose notifications from certain apps, select **Set priority notifications**.
-Modify these options to get the notifications you want to see when do not disturb is turned on.<br><br>
+Modify these options to get the notifications you want to see when do not disturb is turned on.<br>

+Uploading noti.mp4…

+<br><br>
 _Tip: To quickly switch Do not disturb on, go to the taskbar and select the battery, network, or volume icon to open the notification center, then turn it on or off_ <br><br>

 #### Limit late-night notifications